-The Sixth Form at St Laurence School is a vibrant, dynamic and aspirational community where all students are provided with the skills and knowledge to face the future with confidence.
-There is an excellent track record of success at Key Stage 5 with a high percentage of students progressing to their chosen university and a significant number gaining admission to Oxford and Cambridge.
+The Sixth Form at St Laurence School is a vibrant, dynamic and aspirational community where students are provided with the skills and knowledge to face the future with confidence.
+There is a legacy of success with our students achieving a B grade average for the last three years.
+In 2019-20, (last formal exams), this made us the highest attaining State Sixth Form in Wiltshire.

-Whether students are new to St Laurence School or whether they move into the Sixth Form from within, the moment is a defining one.
+While attainment is key, we place student wellbeing front and centre.
+Student mentoring and a professional counselling service is used to support a range of student needs.
+Students have opportunities to: play sport, go on trips nationally and internationally and be leaders using their experience to guide others.
+Our “Core Programme” allows us to support with current advice on key PSHE strands such as “Dealing with Anxiety” or Careers Advice, as well as providing up to date study support.
+Whether students are new to St Laurence School, or whether they move into the Sixth Form from within, the moment is a defining one.
 It marks a clear transition and it brings with it a changed status.
 Students are regarded within the School community as young adults.

-The Sixth Form are housed within their own new Sixth Form Centre, a place to socialise and study as well as a place where they will find support and guidance.
-Sixth Form students are given more freedom and greater responsibility, but they remain an integral part of the wider school community and are also integrated within the School’s vertical tutor system and this enables them to take the lead in supporting their tutor and become role models for younger students within their House.
+The Sixth Form students are based within our own Sixth Form Centre, with bespoke IT spaces solely for Sixth Form, a place to socialise and study, as well as a place where they will find support and guidance.
+Sixth Form students are given more freedom and greater responsibility, but they remain an integral part of the wider school community and are also integrated within the school’s vertical tutor system.

 How to Apply